threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

   - ssh-init
 ```

 We can see that this file executes a line from the Bash shell.
-It is important to note that, with zinit and .yaml files, you can easily order the executions of the files by setting lines such as the following: `after: - ssh-init`.
-In this case, it means that the file `sshd.yaml` will only be executed after the file `ssh-init.yaml` is executed.
+It is important to note that, with zinit and .yaml files, you can easily order the executions of the files with the `after` directive.
+In this case, it means that the service `sshd` will only run after `ssh-init`.

 ### ufw-init.yaml and ufw.yaml